CNES/pangeo-pyinterp/docs/source/examples.rst

 This :py:func:`function <pyinterp.interpolator.bicubic>` allows obtaining a
-value from any position in a 3D space by a 2D spatial bicubic interpolation (considering the X and Y axes of the grid), followed by a linear interpolation along the Z axis of the two values obtained by the bicubic interpolation.
+value from any position in a 3D space by a 2D spatial bicubic interpolation (considering the X and Y axes of the grid), followed by a linear interpolation along the Z-axis of the two values obtained by the bicubic interpolation.

-The use of this function is identical to the function presented for ``bivariate`` interpolations except for the type of grid passed as parameter, a :py:class:`3D grid <pyinterp.grid.Grid3D>`, and the coordinates along the Z axis.
+The use of this function is identical to the function presented for ``bivariate`` interpolations except for the type of grid passed as a parameter, a :py:class:`3D grid <pyinterp.grid.Grid3D>`, and the coordinates along the Z-axis.
 First, the 3D grid is reconstructed using the backend ``xarray``, requesting axes sorted in ascending order (GSL requirements).

 .. code:: python